sagesteppe/safeHavens/README.md

 # safeHavens <img src="/man/figures/logo.png" align="right" height="138" />
-The goal of this package is to provide germplasm curators with easily referable spatial data sets to help prioritize field collection efforts.
+# Description The goal of this package is to provide germplasm curators with easily referable spatial data sets to help prioritize field collection efforts.

 ## Overview
 It provides functionality for seven sampling schemes which various curators are interested in, many of which are likely to outperform others for certain species or areas.